OpenFn/wcs-wildmeat/README.md

 3. Kobo forms only capture species `code`, not `name`.
 OpenFn has therefore implemented a reference table `swm_species` and uploaded a [list of species](https://docs.google.com/spreadsheets/d/1yfBjpb9cuCOvzKF9Iu_XrXLA_BC8cQFCyYxjVgFIuXU/edit) extracted from the DRC Kobo form.
 WCS will keep this `swm_species` table up-to-date to ensure successful integration of any species data.
 4. The jobs currently use hard-coded values for `study_id` ('1000') and `site_id` ('1001') as this information is currently not captured in the Kobo forms.
 5. See [Wildmeat Map](https://docs.google.com/spreadsheets/d/15VRibnaglShF3oNNLMbiyGopTJrYbP02aQ04cz4Qt-k/edit#gid=767749359) for a list of fields that were intentionally not mapped in these jobs (i.e., `tbl_individual_char`).
+6. All Kobo surveys to be fetched by OpenFn will contain "Rural Consumption" in the form name.
+If this criteria should change, job #1 should be updated.

 ### (4) Open questions
 1. Are all Kobo surveys to be integrated hosted on 1 server?
 Or will OpenFn need to access multiple Kobo servers to fetch Rural Consumption data?